 - Official transcripts from all undergraduate and graduate institutions attended.

 - Applicants with a cumulative GPA lower than 3.0 must submit official GRE scores sent from the Educational Testing Service.
 Applicants with a GPA of 3.0 or higher do not need to submit GRE scores.

 - A completed Toulouse Graduate School application form.

 - Application fee.

-In addition, the following items should be emailed directly to Dr. Jacqueline Vickery, Media Arts Director of M.A.
-Graduate Studies:
+In addition, the following items should be emailed directly to Dr. Jennifer Gómez Menjívar, Director of Master of Arts program: